Top 10 Reasons Debt Collection Licenses Get Rejected

 Now that the expert specialists had my attention, they began to give me the top reasons why an application can be declared deficient.
-Having established the distinction between “deficient” and “denied,” here are the top 10 reasons an application can be declared deficient.
+Having established the distinction between “deficient” and “denied,” here are the top 10 reasons an application can be declared deficient, leading to debt collection license denial.

 - The net worth of the agency can be found unacceptable to the state regulator.
 The financial status of the company from the balance sheet is scrutinized by the regulator.
 Many times, the regulator doesn’t count every item that companies list in the asset column.
 This generally makes the liabilities outweigh the assets impacting the company net worth.
 This is a red flag.